Payments-apps/revenuewcat-app/README.md

 - Under DOWNLOADED PROFILE, press Register for Development, and then Install (up right corner)
 - Go to settings again to Privacy & Services (for iOS 16) and enable Developer Mode.
 - create a developer build for the app by running `eas build --profile development --platform ios`
-- What would you like your iOS bundle identifier to be? › com.footios.revenuewcatapp
+- What would you like your iOS bundle identifier to be? › com.username.revenuewcatapp
 - Do you want to log in to your Apple account? … yes
 - › Log in to your Apple Developer account to continue
-- ✔ Apple ID: … freedomzone@icloud.com
+- ✔ Apple ID: … emailaddress@icloud.com
-- › Restoring session /Users/footios/.app-store/auth/freedomzone@icloud.com/cookie
+- › Restoring session /Users/username/.app-store/auth/emailaddress@icloud.com/cookie
-- › Team Fotios Tsakiris (RTSV7MD9P2)
+- › Team Fotios Tsakiris (jkj)
-- › Provider Fotios Tsakiris (123921446)
+- › Provider Fotios Tsakiris (876)
 - ✔ Logged in Local session
-- ✔ Bundle identifier registered com.footios.revenuewcatapp
+- ✔ Bundle identifier registered com.username.revenuewcatapp
 - ✔ Synced capabilities: Enabled: Push Notifications
 - ✔ Synced capability identifiers: No updates
 - ✔ Fetched Apple distribution certificates